nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 lived with a yellow complex at the core of her heart.

 Civilization had brought strikingly exotic types into Susy’s race.
-And like many, many Negroes, she was a victim to that....
-Ancient black life rooted upon its base with all its fascinating new layers of brown, low-brown, high-brown, nut-brown, lemon, maroon, olive, mauve, gold.
+And like many, many Negroes, she was a victim to that.<span class="three-dots"></span>Ancient black life rooted upon its base with all its fascinating new layers of brown, low-brown, high-brown, nut-brown, lemon, maroon, olive, mauve, gold.
 Yellow balancing between black and white.
 Black reaching out beyond yellow.
 Almost-white on the brink of a change.
-Sucked back down into the current of black by the terribly sweet rhythm of black blood....
+Sucked back down into the current of black by the terribly sweet rhythm of black blood.<span class="three-dots"></span>

 Susy’s life of yellow complexity was surcharged with gin.
 There were whisky and beer also at her sociable evenings, but gin was the drink of